atelier-saulx/aviato/README.md

 ## ✨ Features

-- 🗳 - A UI suite designed for and web applications.
+- 🗳 - A UI suite designed for CMS + DMS interfaces and web applications.
 - 📦 - A set of high-quality React components out of the box.
 - 🛡 - Written in TypeScript with predictable static types.
 - 🎨 - Powerful theme customization.